-The most obveious affect of muddy water is on visibility.
-In muddy water you will need brighter and bolder colors for bass to see.
+The most obvious effect of muddy water is on visibility.
+In muddy water, you will need brighter and bolder colors for bass to see.
 Additionally bass will rely more on sound and vibration to find their prey.
-This is why it’s common to see bladed or baits with rattles used for muddy weater.
+This is why it’s common to see bladed or baits with rattles used for muddy water.

-The change in visibility also plays a roll in how safe bass feel.
+The change in visibility also plays a role in how safe bass feel.
 Lower visibility allows bass to remain hidden and feel safer at shallower depths than they would in clear water.
-The lower vis gives them a short window of time they can safely move up shallower than they would on cleaer conditions.
+The lower vis gives them a short window of time they can safely move up shallower than they would on clearer conditions.

 New Feeding Ground

 Muddy water often means heavy rain bringing in dirt and debris from creeks and runoff.
-Heavy rain also means rising water level that floods new hunting ground.
+Heavy rain also means a rising water level that floods new hunting grounds.
 This is especially common during the spring.
-Along with new hunting ground the runnoff will wash insects into the water which are snacked on by bass and the baitfish they hunt.
+Along with a new hunting ground, the runoff will wash insects into the water which are snacked on by bass and the baitfish they hunt.

-Another lesser known affect murky conditions has is on water temperature.
+Another lesser-known effect murky conditions have is on water temperature.
 Water with sediment absorbs and retains heat from the sun much more than clearer water.
-This can play a big roll during the spring as bass start moving up from the deeper water.
+This can play a big role during the spring as bass start moving up from the deeper water.
 During this time bass will often move up shallow during storms and muddy conditions and retreat back as soon as the water starts clearing back up.